 - The NYAA assumes no liability for any misuse of copyright and is not responsible for any loss of or damage to any images submitted.

-- Images will be judged and shown using high definition technology, therefore submissions should aim for a maximum size of 1920 x 1080 pixels.
+- Images will be judged and shown using high definition technology, therefore submissions should aim for a size of 1920 x 1080 pixels.
+Although other dimensions will be accepted, it may not be in your best interest to deviate from high definition dimensions.
 Note that only the pixel dimensions matter, the resolution (pixels/inch) is irrelevant for displayed images.